 Serena Cruz is the Executive Director of the Virginia Garcia Memorial Foundation where she oversees fundraising, public relations and community partnerships in support of the Virginia Garcia Memorial Health Center.
 Before joining Virginia Garcia in 2013, she co-founded and led a construction company for 5 years and before that served as a county commissioner for 8 years.

 She currently serves on the boards of Chalkboard Project, Oregon Historical Society and NOW Oregon chapter.
 She earned her BA at Lewis & Clark College, her MPP at the John F. Kennedy School of Government at Harvard and her JD at the University of California at Berkeley.
 Serena was born in Seattle, raised in Eugene and now lives in Northeast Portland.

 “We change people’s lives every day.
 When families get access to high quality affordable health care they can work, go to school and live their lives to the fullest.
 I’m thrilled to be a part of Virginia Garcia’s efforts to support families in our community.”

 Michele Haynes is the Foundation Relations Officer of the Virginia Garcia Memorial Foundation where she oversees relationships with local, regional and national foundations in support of the Virginia Garcia Memorial Health Center.
 Before joining Virginia Garcia, she worked for the Library Foundation in Portland, building private support for Portland’s library system.
 Before that, Michele was in Anchorage, Alaska, working at the Alaska Humanities Forum as the grants officer and office manager.

-Michele currently serves on the advisory council for the Washington County Nonprofit Network and served two years as vice president for Grant Professionals Association of Oregon and Southwest Washington.
+Michele has served on the advisory council for the Washington County Nonprofit Network and as vice president for Grant Professionals Association of Oregon and Southwest Washington.
 She earned her BA of English at University of Alaska Anchorage (UAA) and completed her graduate work for an MA in Literature at UAA.

 Born and raised in the Northwest, Michele has lived up and down the west coast, including 11 years in Alaska.
 She now resides in Columbia City where she and her husband Bob enjoy gardening, fishing and spending time on the river with their children and grandchildren.